 For this reason, pH correction is a key strategy to manage fertility in soils with non-optimal pH.
 Growers – and gardeners – commonly perform this for soils with high acidity.
 Addition of lime (most commonly calcium carbonate) can raise pH to the near-neutral (pH 6.5) target for plant productivity.
 Interestingly, using lime on your soil works in two ways.
 It treats the symptom: a high amount of extra hydrogen ions.
 And, it gets at the cause of the acidity: aluminum ions in the soil.

 For alkaline soils, gardeners can add elemental sulfur (S) to decrease pH to a more neutral value.
 Sulfur works to bring down pH because soil microbes use oxygen when processing the sulfur and this creates extra hydrogen ions.

 Testing your garden soil for pH is a very important step in creating and maintaining the best growing environment.
 We recommend testing pH when you create the garden and every few years thereafter (check with your local extension office for the best recommendations for your area).
 Remember that different plants may need different pH values, so be sure to consult optimal pH values for a given plant when you are working in your garden and using soil amendments and/or fertilizers.

 Soil pH management has proven key to unlocking productivity of acidic soils, such as liming of weathered soils in the Brazilian cerrado.
 What was once considered non-productive land for agriculture has been turned into productive land, starting in the 1960’s.
 Knowing about soil chemistry, specifically pH, has helped Brazil become the second largest exporter of soybeans, as well as providing feeds to supports a thriving beef and poultry industry.2, 3

-Answered by Andrew Margenot, University of California, Davis
+Answered by Andrew Margenot, University of Illinois, Urbana-Champaign

 - Those familiar with Universal indicators will know there are ranges of colors for professional testing.